nosada/mkosi-files/mstdnspawn/README.md

 ### New Mastodon instance
 You must create `.env.production` and put it to `mkosi.extra` as `mastodon.env.production`.

-`env.production` is config of Mastodon.
-See https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Production-guide.md for more information & contents about it
+`.env.production` is config of Mastodon.
+See https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Production-guide.md for more information & contents.

 After crerating `env.production`, simply run below:
 ```